-Total trihalomethanes and haloacetic acids are byproducts of the disinfection process.
-The most recent analytical results show that levels of both contaminants are well below their respective MCLs.
+Total trihalomethanes and Haloacetic acids are byproducts of the disinfection process.
+The most recent analytical results show that the levels of both contaminants are well below their respective MCLs.

-Some people who drink water containing haloacetic acids and/or trihalomethanes in excess of the MCL over many years may have an increased risk of getting cancer.
-Liver, kidney, or central nervous system problems may also be experienced with long term consumption of water containing trihalomethanes in excess of the MCL.
+Some people who drink water containing Haloacetic acids and/or trihalomethanes in excess of the MCL over many years may have an increased risk of getting cancer.
+Liver, kidney, or central nervous system problems may also be experienced with long term consumption of water containing trihalomethanes more than the MCL.